Building a Home File Server with Ubuntu, RAID, Docker, and Tailscale

 SSH is tuned to use hardware-accelerated AES-GCM ciphers (the Sandy Bridge CPU has AES-NI), and reverse DNS lookups are disabled for faster connections.

-BorgBackup runs daily at 3am, deduplicating critical data from RAID to the storage volume:
+BorgBackup runs 30 minutes after the database dumps, deduplicating critical data from RAID to the storage volume:

 # Retention: 7 daily, 4 weekly, 6 monthly